RaquelGimenez/TFG_RaquelGimenezPascual/README.md

 On this Github you can find three implementations of TCAV on discrete data.
 The datasets employed incude KDD Cup'99, NSL-KDD, and UNSW_NB15.
 An analysis on these datasets will allow feature selection to determine its importance to the IDS model.

-Three jupyter notebooks, one for each dataset, demonstrate the implemented functionality:
+Three jupyter notebooks, one for each dataset, demonstrate the following functionality:

 - Analysis of the dataset and feature selection.
 - Creation of concepts and targets datasets.